 Tactical Watermarks is an online republishing platform that exists in both the clear and dark web.
 I actively make use of digital watermarks as a means to explore topics such as anonymity, paywalls, archives, and provenance.
 While the primary intention of analogue watermarks was to leave traces of authenticity, marks of quality or even aesthetic enhancements, digital watermarks are being used as a way to create accountability for users.
-Through this platform, I describe and document ways of living within and resist a culture of surveillance in the realm of publishing.
+Through this platform, I describe and document ways of living within, while also resisting, a culture of surveillance in the realm of publishing.

-I am motivated by all the invisible individuals behind extra-legal publishing platforms, from curators, the ones who host, upload and even download material.
+I am motivated by all the invisible individuals behind extra-legal publishing platforms: curators, the ones who host, upload and even download material.
 Through the act of watermarking, I embed layers of information often dissolved within the processes of sharing texts.
-I experiment on how the process of adding stains can be twisted and revived.
-Stains are what I call user patches or marks that are difficult to remove and that do not play an active role in archives.
+I experiment with how the process of adding stains can be twisted and revived.
+Stains are what I call user patches or marks, that are difficult to remove and that do not play an active role in archives.

 Tactical Watermarks (2020).
 License — Copyleft: This is a free work.
 You can copy, distribute, and modify it under the terms of the Free Art License